KyBur/CodePath/Twitter Like App/README.md

 - User can view tweets with the user profile picture, username, and tweet text
 - User can pull to refresh
 - User can load past tweets infinitely
+- User can compose a tweet
+- User can favorite a tweet
+- User can retweet a tweet

 ## Video Walkthrough